-- PSA is a protein made by prostate cells of which a limited amount passes into the blood stream. - Screening does not lower one's risk of having prostate cancer, but increases the chance of finding it if present. - PSA testing can detect early-stage cancers that a digital rectal examination (DRE) would miss. - A "normal" PSA level does not guarantee that one is cancerfree as a small percentage of men with "normal" PSA levels may have prostate cancer on biopsy.

-- PSA is prostate-specific, but not cancer-specific. - Non-cancerous enlargement of the prostate (benign prostatic hyperplasia/BPH) and prostatitis (inflammation of the prostate) are common causes for an increased PSA level. - The blood sample for PSA should not be collected under the following conditions which may cause increased results: for two days following cycling, other heavy exercise or sexual intercourse, for one week following rectal examination or rectal sonar, or for six to eight weeks following prostatitis, bladder infection, or any injury to the prostate, such as biopsy or surgery. - PSA is only a screening test and should be used in combination with rectal examination. - The role of PSA is to help identify those patients at highest risk or cancer, who will need a biopsy.
+- PSA is a protein made by prostate cells of which a limited amount passes into the blood stream. - Screening does not lower one's risk of having prostate cancer, but increases the chance of finding it if present.
+PSA testing can detect early-stage cancers that a digital rectal examination (DRE) would miss. - A "normal" PSA level does not guarantee that one is cancer-free as a small percentage of men with "normal" PSA levels may be found to have prostate cancer on biopsy. - PSA is prostate-specific, but not cancer-specific. - Non-cancerous enlargement of the prostate (benign prostatic hyperplasia/BPH) and prostatitis (inflammation of the prostate) are common causes for an increased PSA level. - The blood sample for PSA should not be collected under the following conditions which may cause increased results: - o Two days following cycling, other heavy exercise or sexual intercourse, - o One week following rectal examination or rectal sonar, - o Six to eight weeks following prostatitis, bladder infection, and/or any injury to the prostate, such as biopsy or surgery. - PSA is only a screening test and should be used in combination with a rectal examination. - The role of PSA is to help identify those patients at highest risk or cancer, who will need a biopsy.